 Set-in sleeves: A tailoring style in which a jersey’s sleeves connect to the shoulders.
 It tends to create a square-shouldered look.
 Compare to Raglan sleeves.

-Softball top: Slang term for a solid-color (i.e., not white or gray) MLB jersey.
+Softball top: Slang term for a solid-color (i.e., not white or grey) MLB jersey.

 Spat or spatting: Athletic tape applied to a football player’s cleats and ankles — sometimes for support, sometimes for style.
 Pioneered on the football field by Colts great Lenny Moore, whose nickname was, of course, Spats.

 Sweatback: A college basketball jersey with a sublimated watermark on the back, which tends to look like sweat stain when the jersey is worn in a game.

 Sweatbox: A patch of fabric on the lower torso of some Nike college football jerseys.
 So named because it discolors at a different rate than the surrounding fabric when the player sweats.

 TATC: Turn ahead the clock.
 Refers to the “futuristic” uniforms worn by many MLB teams in the late 1990s.
 The concept was pioneered by the Mariners in 1998 (further details here) and became an MLB-wide promotion, sponsored by Century 21, the following year (further details here and here).
-Commonly referred to as the lowest point in pro sports uniform history.
 Compare to TBTC.

 Tackle twill: The fabric most commonly used these days for numbers, letters, and logos on sports uniforms.
 Replaced felt, which had been the original fabric of choice for uniform graphics.

 TBTC: Turn back the clock.
 Refers to a game played by current players in vintage-styled throwback uniforms.
 Pioneered by the White Sox, who played what is believed to be pro sports’ first-ever TBTC game on July 11, 1990.
 Compare to TATC; see also Throwback.